garsonbyte/MachineLearningProject/README.md

 # Machine Learning Project
 To Do:
-- L1/L2 Regression for Logistic Polynomial
-- Format with text blocks
+- Format with text blocks (While we write the report)
 - Format using data frame to make a table
-- PCA
-- FScore, Precision, Recall for Logistic
 - Bar Graphs for C= 10, SVM
 If we have time:
 - Neural Networks